ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 - You can think of a 'budget' as the entire financial and operational plan.
 - You can think of the 'standards' as all of the individual forecasts that go into the budget.
 - Though the words are used interchangeably.
+- __The terms: budgeting, planning, and forecasting can be used to refer to the process of setting standards and creating a budget.__

 ### Standards vs. Actuals